xalef/Evoqua_Final/README.md

-This is the code for the following scientific article by Xavier Lefebvre : https://arxiv.org/abs/2405.05346
+This is the code for the following scientific article by Xavier Lefebvre : [Data-Driven Cooling Tower Optimization: A Comprehensive Analysis of Energy Savings using Microsand Filtration](https://arxiv.org/abs/2405.05346)

 Last update : July 2024